Onyx-Protocol/Onyx/docs/protocol/papers/protocol-roadmap.md

 ## Privacy

 * Confidential transactions that hide assets and amounts through homomorphic encryption
-* Unlinkable transactions that further hide the identities of transacting parties
+* Untraceable transactions that further hide the identities of transacting parties

 ## Programs